erfanJamali/calculator/README.md

-# calculator
+# Calculator

-this is a calculator with responsive widgets and neo-style UI.
+this is a calculator with responsive widgets and infinity number calculate.

-## Language
+## Challenges

-this app programmed and developed by dart language in flutter framework.
+1. Make all widgets responsive.
+2. Make beautiful neon style for widgets.
+3. Infinity number calculate.